Parametric-Resonance Production of QCD Axions

+The resonance-generated component remains in the linear-response regime, with $\phi_1 \propto \Phi_p$ and $\rho_1\propto\langle\Phi_p^2\rangle=A$.
+This scaling demonstrates that the relic-density correction originates from the physical resonance response rather than from numerical transients.
+Numerical stability has been verified by varying the time-step size, integration interval, and resonance-band resolution.
+The resulting relic abundance changes by less than 1\% in all cases, indicating that the results are insensitive to phase-coherence artifacts, transient-band resolution, and numerical noise at the precision level of the present analysis.
 The total energy density is obtained by integrating over resonant modes $k \in [t^{-1}_1, k_2]$, as defined in Eq.~\ref{111321}, to set a conservative upper bound.
 As shown in Fig.~\ref{fig:bands_full_equation}, higher-$k$ modes resonate earlier and experience greater redshift by $t_2$.
 In simulations, the majority of resonance-enhanced modes become nonrelativistic by the end of the QCD phase transition.

-Equation~\ref{eq:drho_dlnk_num} still retains spatial gradients that redshift differently from nonrelativistic matter.
+Eq. \ref{eq:drho_dlnk_num} still retains spatial gradients that redshift differently from nonrelativistic matter.
 This component is negligible if boosted modes are nonrelativistic.
 To quantify today’s relic density, we define a ``diluted ratio" $\Gamma \equiv \tilde{\rho}_1/\rho_0$, where tilde excludes spatial gradient terms in $\rho_1$, and $\rho_1/\rho_0 \to \Gamma$ at low redshift.
 The present-day dark matter fraction is then

-with $\rho_{c,0}$ as today’s critical density and $\rho_0$ the misalignment energy density~\cite{Preskill:1982cy, Sikivie:2009qn, Abbott:1982af}.
+Here $\rho_{c,0}$ as the present day critical density and $\rho_0$ the misalignment energy density~\cite{Preskill:1982cy, Sikivie:2009qn, Abbott:1982af}.
 Here, $t_*$ and $a_*$ denote the time and scale factor at the end of mass modulation.

 \textit{Results \& Discussion.} We compute the parametric resonant equations for an axion mass range $m \in [10^{-8}, 10^{-3}]$ eV.
 Imposing an upper limit $m \leq 10^{-3}$ eV ensures the parameter $q$ remains small, avoiding excessively large perturbations.
 Predictions for present-day relic density are illustrated in Fig.~\ref{fig:relic_density}.
 We assume an ${\cal O}(1)$ initial misalignment angle $\theta_0 \in [1,2]$ to be consistent with unexplored regions in the classical window.
 While the choice of $\theta_0$ shifts overall predictions for both scenarios, the ratio between resonance-enhanced and homogeneous misalignment abundances remains $\theta_0$-independent.
+The numerical enhancement can be interpreted as secular accumulation during the time-dependent QCD transition.
+In the scenario adopted here, the resonance-generated component may be roughly estimated as $\Omega_1\propto A(m_0t_2)^{7/4}$ for $n=3$.
+Thus, the small primordial amplitude is compensated by the long evolution time $t_2$ relative to the field oscillation timescale $m_0^{-1}$.